Peaslake: School

 The village school is unusual in that it is owned and run by residents and parents, who bought it after it was closed by the local education council in 1994.
 It is free to pupils (except those in the nursery classes) and raises all its own running costs (over £100,000 a year) without council or government support (aside from "early years" funding).
 It offers education for fifty children from age 3 to 7.
 The school was made a Free school in September 2013 It has a roll of 29 pupils.

 Hotel

-The Hurtwood Inn hotel was an early part of what became the Trust House Forte hotel group.
+The Hurtwood Inn hotel was constructed in 1920 and was an early part of what became the Trust House Forte hotel group.

 Demography

 In all 111 houses make up the main centre of the village of 346 in total.

 The United Kingdom Census 2011 considered the village as three relevant output layers, approximately a quarter of the ward Shere, the latter being used for elections to Guildford Borough Council.
 All parts featured their single largest proportion of housing as single family homes with gardens.

 The proportion of households in the three divisions of Peaslake who owned their home outright was at least 13.3% above the borough average and 19.4% above the national average (in Colman's Hill, greater still in the other two).
 The proportion who owned their home with a loan was within 2% of the borough average except in Colman's Hill where it was 9.9% greater than the national average.
 This provides in each area for a lower proportion than average of rented residential property and of social housing relative to the Surrey and national averages; in Colman's Hill only 5% of housing was rented, or living rent-free from another.